-Please complete and return to Shottermill Junior School (either Headteacher for Stage 1, or Clerk for Stages 2 and 3) who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the Headteacher for Stage 1 or the Clerk to the Governing Body for Stages 2 and 3 who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

-Your relationship to the pupil (if relevant):
+You r relationship to the pupil (if relevant):

 Contact details:

-Please give details of your complaint (adding extra pages if necessary):
+Plea se give details of your complaint (adding extra a pages if necessary):

 What action has been taken to resolve the matter and by whom?

 1

 2

 3

 etc

 What actions do you feel might resolve the problem at this stage?

-Are you etteching any negonwork?
-If on places give details

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

-oignatare.

 Date:

 Official use

 Date acknowledgement sent and by whom:

 Stage:

 Complaint referred to:

+Action taken:

 Action taken:

 Date: